AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 **Proposed Enhancement**:
 - The error message should specify which of the given parameters are failing instead of prompting an invalid command format.
 - This can be applied for both reschedule and schedule as they go through the same checks.
-- For examples, `The START_DATETIME parameter is invalid or has wrong format.
+- For example, `The START_DATETIME parameter is invalid or has wrong format.
 Please use the following format: dd-MM-yyyy'T'HH:mm, e.g. 02-02-2024T22:00.`

 ### 6. Show warning to user when scheduling an overlapping meeting
 **Current Implementation**: